Ghana Service and Learning Trip

 • You will be required to do some reading for these meetings (nothing major, but important reading to prepare yourself mentally, emotionally, and spiritually).

-• The weather will be very hot, humid, and uncomfortable, even at night.
+• The weather will be hot and humid during the day and usually pleasant at night.

-• There will be limited vegetables and fruit.
-The food tends to be a little spicy food with a lot of rice.
+• Food tends to be a little spicy with a lot of rice.

-• There is a seven-hour time difference between the West Coast to Ghana.
+• There is a seven-hour time difference between PST and Ghana.

-• Because we are guests in their homes, we will be expected to follow their guidelines for what we wear.
-This is a must!
+• At our partner organizations, because we are guests in their homes, we will be expected to follow their guidelines for quiet hours, dress, etc.

-• We will attend a 2 1/2 hour church service on Sunday.
+• We will attend a 2 1/2 hour church service on Sunday- get on your dancing shoes!

 • We will spend a lot of time with the children in the children’s village.